-While only two percent of an estimated 60,000 people using drugs are in these facilities, according to 2013 government data cited in state-run media, such centers are the only places users can receive treatment.
+While only two percent of an estimated 60,000 people using drugs are in these facilities, according to 2013 government data, such centers are the only places users can receive treatment.
 Activists and health workers are calling for more transparency into government efforts to treat users, science-based therapies that recognizes drug addiction as a disease and harm reduction initiatives to prevent the spread of HIV/AIDs among drug users.

 According to the UN Office on Drugs and Crime (UNODC), Laos’s detention centers for drug users have improved since 2011, when human rights abuses such as beatings and rape were documented by Human Rights Watch (HRW) and by the Open Society Foundations (OSF), a New York-based research network.